peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 * API endpoints that can be used to export View, Name Server, Zone and Record data via the NetBox REST or GraphQL APIs
 * Basic integrity checks of the entered data
 * Optional organisation of zones in views, i.e. to facilitate split-horizon DNS setups
+* Management of domain registration related information, such as registrars and contacts related to WHOIS information
 * Support for NetBox custom fields, custom links, export templates etc.
 * Support for NetBox tenancy